EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 * When playing arcade games through Flycast, the `Select` button will no longer open the `Quick Menu`.
 For arcade games specifically, the `Select` button is mapped to `Insert Coin`.
 For Dreamcast games, the `Select` button is mapped to the `Quick Menu`
 * When playing arcade games through Flycast, `STEAM` + `DPad Right` will no longer `Fast Forward`.
 For arcade games specifically, `STEAM` + `DPad Right` is mapped to `Insert Card`.
 For Dreamcast games, the `STEAM` + `DPad Right` button is mapped to `Fast Forward`

-Flycast also comes with a `EmuDeck - Steam Deck Light Gun Controls` intended to be used with light gun games.
+Flycast also comes with a `EmuDeck - Steam Deck Light Gun Controls` profile intended to be used with light gun games.
 To use this profile, apply it manually.
-For instructions, see [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+For instructions, see [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile).

+`EmuDeck - Steam Deck Light Gun Controls`:

+* Left Trackpad - Mouse and Right Click on Click
+* Right Trackpad - Mouse and Left Click on Click, Mouse sensitivity increased to 200%
+* R2 - Left Click
+* L2 - Right Click

 ***